Kennedy-Lab-UW/Duplex-Sequencing/README.md

 (1) Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195

 1. Glossery
+    -Single Stranded Consensus Sequence (SSCS):
+        A construct created by comparing multiple reads and deciding ambiguities by simple majority.
+SSCSs are created by ConsensusMaker.py.
+Quality scores attached to SSCSs are meaningless. although the cigar strings still have meaning.
     -Duplex Consensus Sequence (DCS):
         A construct created by comparing two SSCSs.
 Quality scores and cigar strings attached to DCS sequences are meaningless, though cigar strings regain meaning after reallignment.